gluckgabor/food_ordering_app_FE_vs_Database_testing_task/README.md

 9. Open your web browser and check if you got the website running on your localhost (http://localhost:8080/www/ or http://localhost/www/)

-10. Navigate to C:\xampp\htdocs\www\account\sql\food.sql database and open it with DBeaver.

-Open DBeaver:
-Launch DBeaver on your machine.
+10. Launch DBeaver on your machine.

 Create a New Connection: